superlinear-ai/raglite/README.md

 # Access the documents referenced in the RAG context:
 documents = [chunk_span.document for chunk_span in chunk_spans]
 ```

+The LLM will adaptively decide whether to retrieve information based on the complexity of the user prompt.
+If retrieval is necessary, the LLM generates the search query and RAGLite applies hybrid search and reranking to retrieve the most relevant chunk spans (each of which is a list of consecutive chunks).
+The retrieval results are sent to the `on_retrieval` callback and are appended to the message history as a tool output.
+Finally, the assistant response is streamed and appended to the message history.

 #### 3.2 Programmable RAG